yiisoft/validator/docs/guide/configuring-rules-via-php-attributes.md

 ];
 ```

-So, to sum up:
+So, to summarize:

-- Parent rules for overridden properties are ignored completely, only the ones from the child class are obtained.
+- Parent rules for overridden properties are completely ignored, only those from the child class are obtained.
-- All parent rules for properties not overridden in the child class are obtained fully.
+- All parent rules for properties that are not overridden in the child class are obtained fully.

 As for the data, default values set in the child class take precedence.

 ## Adding attributes support to custom rules

-In order for rules to be attached to DTO properties or the whole DTO - the `Attribute` attribute must be added to the
+In order to attach rules to DTO properties or the entire DTO, the `Attribute` attribute must be added to the
 custom class.
 And in order for rules to be fetched from attributes, they must implement the `RuleInterface`.

 Example for `Composite`: